Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/Working Title CJ4 v0.8.2 Changes.md

-# Working Title CJ4 v0.8.5 Changes
+# Working Title CJ4 v0.8.2 Changes

-Welcome to the Working Title CJ4 v0.8.5
+Welcome to the Working Title CJ4 v0.8.2.
+This is a point release to address compatibility with MSFS 1.12.13.0 (VR Update).

 ## Installation
 Installation is easy, simply copy the `workingtitle-aircraft-cj4` folder inside the zip file to your MSFS Community folder.